 Here are some examples:

-So instead of hoping for the best, and paying a steep learning curve price, consider hiring a Fractional CMO with a company like Chief Outsiders, who will provide you the guidance, support, and experiences to get it right the first time.
+So instead of hoping for the best, and paying a steep learning curve price, consider hiring a Fractional CMO with a company like Kalungi, who will provide you the guidance, support, and experiences to get it right the first time.